 “My name is Alissa Gueldyeva and I currently occupy two positions within the SDSA: co-chief of the Culture and Institution Department and active member of the Community Manager department.

 Prior to joining the SDSA, I was finishing my bachelor’s degree in international relations at McGill University in Canada.
 I came to Geneva to start a master’s degree in European Studies and I wanted to get familiar not only with the diplomatic world, which is closely related to my studies, but also with the student community, and thus to better understand how Swiss institutions and international organizations work.
 I started to get involved in the Culture and Institutions department because I wanted our members to be more familiar with the cultural and institutional pillars that shape diplomacy.
 In my opinion, these are significant elements in this field.
 With my colleagues, I helped to co-organize a guided tour at the famous Martin Bodmer Foundation where we visited the War and Peace exhibition.
 My department’s goal is to encourage members to have a solid cultural foundation, which might later help to stand out during a job interview or for their own personal enrichment.
 It is a genuine pleasure for me to actively participate in the SDSA and I will do my best to keep this association as active as possible.“

 A word from the co-chief Oscar Breuer

-When I signed in, I quickly chose which department to join : Culture and Institutions.
+“My arrival in Geneva in September 2019 constituted a milestone for my professional goal: become a diplomat.
+Just like many of us, I study international relations in order to learn field-related skills and to better understand the topics of this field.
+When I joined the SDSA, I immediately knew which department would be the best fit for me: Culture and Institutions.
 The idea of promoting diplomacy through this angle seemed primordial to me.
-Diplomacy will remain effective only when people get closer, and that’s why respecting and knowing about other cultures is the base upon which closer relationhips wil be built.”
+Diplomacy will remain effective only when people come closer together, and that is why respecting and knowing about other cultures is the basis upon which closer relationships will be built.”